kaievns/the-log/posts/lead/drafts/four-types-of-work.md

 To put it in even simpler terms, there is no really product vs. everything else division. _All useful work_ is essentially product work.
 It's either about making the product or building a system to _make more product_.
-And the last one should always be a priority because it makes more impact on the bottom line.
+And the last one should always be a priority because it makes more impact on the bottom line than the product development itself.

 And that is as good of a work prioritisation guidance as you will get in a
 while: